 #4: Keep it simple and respect the final decision

 Remember: you and your boss have the same goal—and that is to further the company.
 You may have different ideas, but in the end, these ideas will be used to achieve your objectives.
-Don’t overcomplicate your rejection to your boss’s bad idea that they become more convinced that their idea is definitely better and that you lose your credibility.
+Don’t overcomplicate your rejection of your boss’s bad idea that they become more convinced that their idea is definitely better and that you lose your credibility.

 Ultimately, your boss will have the final call.
 Respect whatever is the decision, and do your best for your job.